Campfire by Joseph Zettelmaier

 The SantaLand Diaries and Season's Greetings by David Sedaris, Adapated for the stage by Joe Mantello.

 December 16-22, 2016

 The David Sedaris anti-holiday treat makes its annual visit to The Ringwald for Christmas 2016.

 The Legend of Georgia McBride by Matthew Lopez **

 January 6-January 30, 2017

 He's young, he's broke, he's just found out his wife is going to have a baby, and now Casey has lost his gig as an Elvis impersonator.
 When his club brings in a drag act led by Miss Tracy Mills, Casey is given the opportunity to trade one sequined outfit for another.
-With Dito van Reigersberg of Martha Graham Cracker fame as Tracy, this music-filled comedy celebrates finding your voice and singing your own song.
+This music-filled comedy celebrates finding your voice and singing your own song.
 (Michigan Premeire)